beatcoinpl/Private-API/README.md

-## API key - your individual API key, to find in Settings.
+API key - your individual API key, to find in Settings.
-## API pin - individual password, to find in Settings.
+API pin - individual password, to find in Settings.

-Private methods
+###Private methods

 ----
-Info
+## Info

-## Get info about your account.
+Get info about your account.

-output:
+example response
-(
+'''(
     [balance] => stdClass Object
         (
             [PLN] => 3000.05